gvwilson/fiction/leaderboard/index.md

 "But look at their research,"
 Unigwe insisted,
 clearly not used to being told he was wrong.
-"In cases where there was no contract---"
+"In cases where there was no contract—"

 "Contracts don't matter,"
 I said.